h4915577/java-senior-dev-refresher/CoreJava.md

 a = "Birla";
 b = ?

+6) Differece between Comparable and Comparator along with compare and compareTo.

-3. Java immutability - write a sample class and ensure fields are not modified from the outside Question 3: Design an Immutable class, a variation was also asked like if a List<String> was added in the class and we use a getter function to obtain this list, this list can be mutated , how to make sure that even this list is immutable in this class(suggest a method other than
+4. Java immutability - write a sample class and ensure fields are not modified from the outside Question 3: Design an Immutable class, a variation was also asked like if a List<String> was added in the class and we use a getter function to obtain this list, this list can be mutated , how to make sure that even this list is immutable in this class(suggest a method other than